Get the system that works for your budget.

 Most of the games that VR Fitness Insider loves to play are bound to cross-pollinate between platforms at some point.

-Today I’m going to run you through a summary of 6 games you can play to get fit in PSVR right now.
+Unfortunately, some of my fitness favorites—BOXVR and The Thrill of the Fight!—are PC exclusives with no PSVR ports in sight (for now).
+That’s OK!
+Today you’re going to get a summary of seven games you can play to get fit in PSVR right now.

 Let’s heat things up.

 My first pick is:

 Later, in August 2017, the project unraveled itself to the world as Sparc—high velocity, competitive VR dodgeball.

 I don’t mind that CCP flipped on their promise of lethal frisbees and gave us dodgeball instead.
 The premise is the same: Hit your opponent’s body or head with a neon-slathered projectile.

 Sparc promises exactly one thing, and boy does it deliver.

 Granted, the game might first appear to lack depth and replayability due to the existence of only one map and three game modes.

 But because both players are always locked to opposite ends of a single corridor, you need to be tactful enough to counter your opponent—and score enough points to win—before they can do the same to you.